 A few hundred metres further along from the gate I was fortunate to experience one of the highlights of my day.
 I’d stopped about two thirds of the way up the hill for a coffee, just where a footpath from the north-west joins the bridleway.
 Off to the right are the widespread views in the direction of the A350 and the stunning Pertwood Down.
 In the field to my right there was what I assumed to be an area prepared for stone-curlew.
 The barren edge to a field of barley fringed with rampant charlock mustard.
 A tractor soon appeared, coming down the footpath to my left.
 The driver hopped out of the cab to retrieve his strimmer from the back.
 This, ladies and gentleman, was the delightful Chris Gregory.

 After his initial reticence when I asked about the stone-curlew, and after I explained about my work on Parsonage Down nature reserve, Chris relaxed.
 We spent a very pleasant hour chatting about the farm and the conservation work they are doing.
 He explained how the previous owners had run it down.
 A small commune was established further on up the hill and, as I was to discover a short while later, a stone circle was erected.
-It had me fooled!
+(It had me fooled.
+It's not the ancient monument it appears!)
 Chris even let me take his photograph, but I’ll spare his blushes now until he’s given me permission to share it.
 Just off to our right we could see Pertwood Down Long Barrow.
-Apart from its dimensions, which I’ll spare you, I’ve not managed to find out anything about it.
+Apart from its dimensions I’ve not managed to find out anything about it.

 A bit further up the hill, before reaching the top and directed by Chris, there is a stile on the left of the track.
 Diagonally left across the field is the stone circle.
-If I hadn’t met Chris I’d be having a very frustrating time trying to research the circle and figure out why it doesn’t rank with places like Castlerigg Stone Circle to which it bears a striking resemblance.
+If I hadn’t met Chris I’d be having a very frustrating time trying to research the circle and figure out why it doesn’t rank with places like Castlerigg Stone Circle to which it bears a vague resemblance.
 However, Chris, who by now had driven his tractor up to join me in order to strim the area around the stile, pointed out what looked like a bush on the brow of the hill directly across the field in front of me in a north-easterly direction.
-He explained that the bush was in fact the top of a beech tree which survives alone in the field as it was the favourite spot of a long deceased old farm worker whose ashes are scattered there.
+He explained that the bush was in fact the top of a beech tree which survives as part of a small clump in the field, a favourite spot of a long deceased old farm worker whose ashes are scattered there.
 In early spring it is surrounded by daffodils but on this day it was surrounded by recently shorn sheep sheltering from the sun.
 I took their photograph – a timeless scene that could have been in the blistering heat of Greece.